 Colorectal cancer most often begins as a polyp, a noncancerous growth that may develop on the inner wall of the colon or rectum as people get older.
 If not treated or removed, a polyp can become a potentially life-threatening cancer.
 Recognizing and removing precancerous polyps can prevent colorectal cancer.

 There are several forms of polyps.
-Adenomatous polyps, or adenomas, are growths that may become cancerous and can be detected with a colonoscopy (see Risk Factors and Prevention).
+Adenomatous polyps, or adenomas, are growths that may become cancerous and can be found with a colonoscopy (see Risk Factors and Prevention).
 Polyps are most easily found during colonoscopy because they usually bulge into the colon, forming a mound on the wall of the colon that can be found by the doctor.

 About 10% of colon polyps are flat and hard to find with a colonoscopy, unless a dye is used to highlight them.
 These flat polyps have a high risk of becoming cancerous, regardless of their size.